 - Citizens.
 The BIG Picture should serve not only as a clearinghouse for information about policies adopted by the City, or projects undertaken by private or public interests.
 It should also represent transparency in how decisions are made with regard to Huntsville’s future.
 Citizens can track where the City is making investments and undertaking projects, and can see how their representatives are supporting smart growth.
-This Plan, via Imagine Huntsville, also offers the opportunity to weigh in on the decisions being made, and to suggest ideas directly from the community.
+This Plan, via Imagine Huntsville, offered the opportunity to weigh in on the decisions being made, and to suggest ideas directly from the community.
 The City of Huntsville’s contract with IdeaScale, the platform that brought Imagine Huntsville to life, ended on December 31, 2019.
 Have an idea for the City of Huntsville?
 Message the Big Picture on Facebook at Facebook.com/BigPictureHuntsville or an e-mail to BigPicture@HuntsvilleAL.gov.

 - Investors/Developers/Businesses.
 For individuals and organizations that want to expand their work in Huntsville, or for those new to the region who want invest in a growing and vibrant community, this Plan can provide insight into community priorities and practices.
 Huntsville has a reputation of being a business-friendly city, and clearly articulating the community’s expectation can help businesses – whether new or existing – be better partners… and be more successful.